Part 4 of the Athletic and Social Development Are Keys To Being Active For Life

 Rekindling Competitiveness & Motivation

-To rekindle his competitive fire/motivation, he stated that meeting his future wife and falling in love with her gave him perspective.
+To rekindle his competitive fire/motivation, he stated that meeting his future wife and falling in love gave him perspective.
 He talked about how his relationship made him realize what he referenced as the “bigger than me” moment.
-Many athletes describe this moment as coming to understand the importance of believing in and/or giving to something outside of themselves.
+Many athletes describe this moment as coming to understand the importance of believing in and giving to something outside of themselves.

 For this athlete, falling in love helped him to see that there was more to life than just the pursuit of running.
 He referred to this moment as his understanding that what he was doing as a runner was small in comparison to all the things happening around him in the world.